 - Ditch my intensive workouts in favour of yoga

 - I took a meditation course and committed to meditating for 20 minutes, twice a day.

 - I went to regular acupuncture treatments, multiple times a week.

 - I drank Chinese herbal teas

 I will be the first to admit that taking time off work to focus on health is a luxury.
-But now, as I look back 10 years later, that three month commitment has lasted me a decade.
-I have not had to spend a single day in bed, let alone in a hospital due to Crohn's disease.
+But now, as I look back 15 years later, that three month commitment has lasted me a decade and a half.
+I have not had to spend a single day in bed, let alone in a hospital due to Crohn’s disease.

 The estimated cost to the US medical system of someone with Crohn’s averages around $18,000 per year with the cost for someone with active disease is closer to $60,000.
 The average cost per hospitalization of someone with Crohn’s is $37,000.
 I am sharing this because when it comes to natural remedies, that we need to pay out of pocket, cost is often a topic that comes up.

 In short, the costs and expense associated with getting well and staying well are significantly less than the costs of being sick.

 And in following my own DIY protocol, over the course of a few months, I got better.

 It was actually more than just “getting better”, more than an absence of symptoms of this disease, what medicine calls “remission”.
 Beyond the lack of symptoms, I was experiencing a level of happiness, vibrancy and joy that I had never known.